wajahatabbas27/NEXT_JS-LEARNING/step-00-boiler-structure/README.md

 - Babel only takes modern code as input and produces backward-compatible scripts as output.
 It works as the Transpiler.

 - Webpack takes the whole code and creates the bundle for that.

+### pages

+- We can use the rafce in the pages to work just need to learn the structure, and everything is good and working fine all the way.